appsecnz/appsecnz.github.io/conference/sponsorship.md

 * **Promotion -** We would like to reach a wider audience, by utilising paid advertising and online promotion for the event
 * **Printed Materials -** Printed materials will include conference programs, badge lanyards, delegate tote bags, volunteer and delegate t-shirts, and information and room signage
 * **Recognition Items -** We love our speakers and trainers, and wish to show them our appreciation with small gifts
-* **Catering -** To promote a collegial environment for networking among application security professionals, we're scheduling three (3) catered tea breaks
+* **Catering -** To promote a collegial environment for networking among application security professionals, we're scheduling daily tea breaks and providing coffee/tea service each morning
+* **Live Streaming -** Throughout both days of the main conference, we'll be live-streaming all presentations and sessions.
+Live-stream registration fees only partially offset the costs for on-site audio/visual and live-stream services
 * **Administration -** While we do our best to keep day-to-day administrative and operating costs low, we do need to cover ongoing expenses such as insurance, accounting services, and storage fees

 Due to increased service fees and catering charges, the overall budget for this year's conference is approximately 15% larger than for last year's event.
 The rates for our Premier Sponsorship packages have been increased slightly to help defray these increased costs.